connexta/connexta.github.io/README.md

 connexta.github.io
 ==================

-This is our Connexta, LLC web site.
+This is the Connexta, LLC web site.
 Licensed with GPLv3.